thatsus/laravel-better-bind/README.md

  * It's verbose in Laravel.
  * It doesn't test that the objects are instantiated with the right parameters.

-BetterBind provides a syntactically friendly mechanism to verify that the parameters your operational code provides are the parameters that the real target class expects.
+testBind provides a syntactically friendly mechanism to verify that the parameters your operational code provides are the parameters that the real target class expects.